 Solution scope: SecuPress is definitely one of the cheapest WordPress security plugins in the market.
-But it still offers decent options for WordPress hardening and includes a malware scanner and login protection.
+But it still offers decent options for WordPress hardening and includes a malware scanner and login security.
 The only thing that it fails to do is provide automatic malware removal.

 Final Verdict: RECOMMENDED FOR SMALL BUSINESSES (NOT WOOCOMMERCE SITES)

-The Best Free WordPress Security Plugins
+The Best Free Plugins for WordPress Security

 As the name suggests, All-In-One WP Security and Firewall is one of the most comprehensive WordPress security plugins out there.
 It’s a very visual plugin with graphs and charts to help the user understand exactly what they are looking at.

-One of the most impressive features in this plugin is that it allows you to take on activities, based on your exposure to WordPress security.
+One of the most impressive features in this plugin is that it allows you to take on activities, based on your exposure to WordPress web security.
 You have three levels of engagement: